-- Jim Smiley owns a frog, Daniel Webster, who Smiley claims could out jump any frog in Calaveras County.
+- Jim Smiley owns a frog, Daniel Webster, who Smiley claims can out jump any frog in Calaveras County.
 A stranger tells Smiley that Daniel Webster is an ordinary frog.
 Smiley challenges the stranger, goes down to the swamp, and returns with a competitor frog.
-Meanwhile the stranger fills Daniel Webster's mouth with quail shot.
-Weighed down and unable to jump, Jim Smiley's frog suffers defeat and Jim Smiley suffers humiliation and anger.
+Meanwhile the stranger fills Daniel Webster’s mouth with quail shot.
+Weighed down and unable to jump, Jim Smiley’s frog suffers defeat and Jim Smiley suffers humiliation and anger.

 - Simon Wheeler attempts to tell one more story, but the narrator escapes.